Alexander Vraciu: Pilot training

-Following Vraciu's naval enlistment in 1941, he reported to Glenview Naval Air Station in suburban Chicago for preliminary training as a pilot, and received additional pilot training at Dallas and Corpus Christi, Texas, in early 1942, and in San Diego, California, in 1943.
+During the summer between his junior and senior years in college, Vraciu participated in the Civilian Pilot Training Program (CPTP) at Muncie, Indiana, where he received a private pilot's license.
+On October 9, 1941, he enlisted as a naval aviator in the U.S. Navy Reserve.
+He reported to Glenview Naval Air Station in suburban Chicago for preliminary training as a pilot, and received additional pilot training at Dallas and Corpus Christi, Texas, in early 1942, and in San Diego, California, in 1943.

 Vraciu was designated as a naval aviator and commissioned as a Naval Reserve ensign in August 1942, and promoted at the end of March 1943.
 While a cadet at NAS Corpus Christi in 1942, Vraciu had heard Lieutenant Commander Edward "Butch" O'Hare, the U.S. Navy's first ace, speak to the cadets.
 Now he heard that O'Hare was reforming Fighting Squadron 3 (VF-3) in San Diego, and by the flip of a coin, he got orders to report to VF-3.
 The squadron completed their carrier qualification (CQ) and catapult launches in their new F6F-3 Hellcats on board the escort carrier USS Altamaha by early June when Air Group Six was ordered to Hawaii.
 On June 14, the squadron boarded escort carrier USS Prince William, arriving at Pearl Harbor on the morning of June 22.
 By that afternoon, O'Hare had led his first 18 Hellcats to Pu'unene Naval Air Station on Maui.
 O'Hare chose Vraciu as his wingman and gave him valuable advice regarding air combat tactics.
 On July 15, all Air Group Six squadrons were renumbered with the number 6.